arghyapolley/auto-refresh-chrome-extension/README.md

 **Auto-Refresh Chrome Extension**

-Lightweight Chrome extension to automatically refresh a webpage at a set interval with optional stop-on-change → perfect for staying updated without manual effort.
+Lightweight Chrome extension to automatically refresh a webpage at a set interval with optional stop on change → perfect for staying updated without manual effort.

 **Features (Upcoming)**